StatCan/NBL-CNB/docs/source/address_matching/data_prep.rst

    :width: 400
    :alt: Micro Parcels Example

-In the image above the there are many micro parcels in a single much larger parcel.
-In general these parcels have an area of >100m2 and so can easily be filtered out using the follwing code:
+In the image above there are many micro parcels in a single much larger parcel.
+In general, these parcels have an area of >100m2 and so can easily be filtered out using the following code:

 .. code-block:: python